Yandex Cloud

 Note

-In the event of BareMetal server issues with the GRUB bootloader for Linux distributions running in legacy mode, you can use a Rescue CD boot image to restore GRUB.
-Proceed in the KVM console.
+If your BareMetal legacy BIOS server experiences GRUB bootloader issues, you can use the Rescue CD to restore it.
+Proceed with the following steps in the KVM console.

 To restore the bootloader: